 However, for the Institute of Real Estate Management (IREM) Annual Charity Golf Tournament, CRG elevated production to a whole new level – and it was all inspired by the incredible event location, Granite Links Golf Club in Quincy, MA.

 Situated 300 feet above sea level, atop what were once actively mined quarries; Granite Links is a world-class golf course with breathtaking views of Boston, the Harbor Islands, and the Blue Hills.
+People like spending time in nature near Boston.

 After scouting the location prior to the event, CRG immediately added long time friend and jib operator Wally Argo to the crew.
 His 30’ expandable jib would perfectly capture the beautiful vistas, as well as sweeping shots of players at the first tee and surrounding areas.
 A second camera on GlideCam, operated by CRG Director of Photography Caleb Rasak, would travel around the course, capturing soundbites and closeups from a variety of players.
 Then, at the end of the day, the video would be edited on location and premiered just a few hours later at IREM’s cocktail hour/dinner party.